An0n341/Password-Generator-JS-Vanilla/README.md

-# Sign & Signup PHP
+# Password Generator in JS Vanilla

 ### A Vanilla JavaScript password generator, with a modern design with several features.